 Dr. Schimmelbusch and Mr. Jackson have management agreements with AMG and employment agreements with one of AMG's US subsidiaries.
 These employment contracts were entered into before January 1, 2013 for an indefinite period of time.
 In case AMG terminates the contract(s) of employment without cause, the maximum severance payment is limited to two years' base salary and two years of target annual bonus.
 Mr. Dunckel has a management agreement with AMG and an employment agreement with one of AMG's US subsidiaries for an indefinite period of time.
 In case Mr. Dunckel's employment agreement is terminated without cause, the maximum severance payment is limited to two years' base salary.
-Current agreements with respect to severance payments do not comply with best practice provision 3.2.3 of the Dutch Corporate Governance Code, which is further explained in the Chapter on Corporate Governance (page 46), but we believe they are necessary to attract and retain key senior executives in the countries in which we operate.
+Current agreements with respect to severance payments do not comply with best practice provision 3.2.3 of the Dutch Corporate Governance Code, which is further explained in the chapter on Corporate Governance (page 40), but the Supervisory Board believes they are necessary to attract and retain key senior executives in the countries in which we operate.

-As part of the Company's Remuneration Policy, AMG will honor existing contractual agreements for its Management Board members and adapt to individual country practices that differ from best practice provision 3.2.3 of the Dutch Corporate Governance Code.
+As part of the Company's Remuneration Policy, AMG will honor existing contractual agreements for its Management Board members and adapt to individual country practices that deviate from best practice provision 3.2.3 of the Dutch Corporate Governance Code.
 Key terms of the employment contracts of the Management Board members are provided on the Company's website under the "Corporate Governance" section.

-MANAGEMENT BOARD REMUNERATION FOR 2018
+MANAGEMENT BOARD REMUNERATION FOR 2019

-The Remuneration Committee has set up the size and structure of the Management Board's remuneration for 2018.
+The Remuneration Committee has set up the size and structure of the Management Board's remuneration for 2019.
 The Remuneration Committee has analyzed the possible outcomes of the different remuneration components in view of various economic scenarios and how these may affect the remuneration of Management Board members.
-The Remuneration Committee
+The Remuneration Committee has reviewed the executive compensation peer group (listed on page 30) in establishing the compensation for 2019 and has